shakedzy/dython/paper.md

     ```

 * `dython.model_utils.ks_abc(y_true, y_pred, **kwargs)`
-    Perform the Kolmogorov–Smirnov test over the positive and negative distributions of a binary classifier, and compute the area between curves.
+    This perform the Kolmogorov–Smirnov test over the positive and negative distributions of a binary classifier, and compute the area between curves.

     Example: